shawdm/darrenshaw_org/_posts/2018-07-01-cara-delevingne.markdown

 His pictures are shot in open shade, or a studio simulation of it.
 This is a forgiving lighting setup that makes everyone look good, never mind a super model.
 His pictures tend to minimise gender, they’re never particularly glamorous or sexy.
 His male and female subjects are often styled similarly.
 There’s no gimmicks in his pictures, but that gives him nowhere to hide.
 His pictures are about his relationship with the model and the story he can tell.

 Lindbergh’s shoots are lightly retouched, you get creases, eye bags, spots, freckles.
 They’re real and though this is very of the moment, his pictures have always been this way.
-Cara does have makeup in this picture but it's done with a light touch.
+Cara does have makeup in this picture (it is for a cosmetics brand) but it's done with a light touch.
 A lot of his pictures the models have no or hardly any makeup.
 It can make a familiar face look different and exciting again.